ihays/LeetCode/pull_request_template.md

 ## Description

-Include a discription of what has been changed and include relevant motivation and context.
+Include a description of what has been changed and include relevant motivation and context.
 If needed, ensure to list all dependencies that are required for this changes.